 Apply product to clean, dry and styled hair.
 For a more natural look, use a paper towel to mask your scalp to protect it from colour while you spray one side of your part and then switch.

 When using sprays make sure to wrap a towel around your shoulder to avoid colouring your clothes.
 Spray in short bursts with the nozzle facing from your roots towards your ends.
 Any spray that goes past the area you need to cover will just help blend the spray into the rest of your hair.

 And if none of these are options for you?
 There’s always just embracing it.
-Celebrities like Kim Kardashian, Hailey Bieber and Dua Lipa were responsible for making bold roots a thing pre-pandemic and there’s no dearth of fellow stars currently rocking a two-tone look.
+Celebrities like Kim Kardashian, Hailey Bieber and Dua Lipa are responsible for making bold roots a thing and there’s no dearth of fellow stars currently rocking a two-tone look!